Land registration (Scots law): Caveat

-Where litigation has been commenced in relation to heritable property, a Scottish Court may grant warrant for the placement of a caveat (i.e.: a warning, from the Latin verb 'cavēre', 'to be aware') in the Title Sheet of that property in the Land Register of Scotland.
+Where litigation has been commenced in relation to heritable property, a Scottish Court may grant a warrant for the placement of a caveat (i.e. a warning, from the Latin verb cavēre, 'to be aware') in the Title Sheet of that property in the Land Register of Scotland.
 The applicant to the court for an order giving warrant for the placement of a caveat must prove the following to the court: